-The techniques described in this section are estimation methods used by the Office of Pollution Prevention and Toxics for filling some data gaps.
-ECOSAR version 1.11 uses these techniques in an effort to complete a standard freshwater aquatic toxicity profile and to provide assessors with an indication of potential toxicity using the best available knowledge in the absence of experimentally measured data for a chemical or class.
-Results from this type of analysis should, if possible, be considered in a weight of evidence approach or with data on analogous chemicals.
-As new data become available either through the U.S EPA's New Chemicals Program or identified in open literature, the QSARs will be updated by addition of new training set chemicals and associated data.
+The techniques described in this section are estimation methods used by OPPT for filling some data gaps.
+ECOSAR version 1.11 used these techniques in an effort to complete a standard freshwater aquatic toxicity profile and to provide assessors with an indication of potential toxicity using the best available knowledge in the absence of experimentally measured data for a chemical or class.
+This methodology is continued in the current version 2.0.
+Results from this type of analysis should, if possible, be considered in a weight-of-evidence approach or with data on analogous chemicals.
+As new data become available either through the U.S. EPA's New Chemicals Program or identified in open literature, the QSARs will be updated by the addition of new training set chemicals and associated data.

-The techniques described in this section are employed by ECOSAR when measured data are lacking within a class to derive empirically-based QSARs for a standard toxicity profile (e.g. actual toxicity data for a green alga were not available to derive a ChV QSAR).
-In order use this technique to estimate toxicity for an acute or chronic endpoint with little or no supporting measured data, the corresponding acute or chronic toxicity values or an empirically derived QSAR equation must be available, respectively, for the same class and the same species.
-From that empirical data, established acute-to-chronic ratios can be applied along with consideration of the trends in toxicity related to log Kow values to derive a QSAR equation for an endpoint with limited supporting data.
+The techniques described in this section are employed by ECOSAR when measured data are lacking within a class to derive empirically-based QSARs for a standard toxicity profile (e.g., actual toxicity data for a green alga were not available to derive a ChV QSAR).
+In order to use this technique to estimate toxicity for an acute or chronic endpoint with little or no supporting measured data, the corresponding acute or chronic toxicity values or an empirically-derived QSAR equation must be available, respectively, for the same class and the same species.
+From that empirical data, established ACRs can be applied, along with consideration of the trends in toxicity related to log K{ow} values to derive a QSAR equation for an endpoint with limited supporting data.
 The following example illustrates this approach.
-However, if no acute or chronic measured data were available within a class for a particular species - then the following methods could NOT be applied for that class resulting in an endpoint gap in the ECOSAR output file for those endpoints.
+However, if no acute or chronic measured data were available within a class for a particular species, then the following methods could NOT be applied for that class, resulting in an endpoint gap in the ECOSAR output file for those endpoints.